 2ds*Count: delete repeated delimiter (unbold **hello**)

-<C-G>s{char}Insert mode: type inside delimiters, close on Esc
+<C-G>s{char}Insert mode: inserts both delimiters, type inside them

 Link to original